 Inspired by his experience as a Nigerian immigrant and as an officer in the U.S. Army, Olaseni set out to be a voice for those who don’t have the resources they need to get by.
 He plans to use his business degree to help improve access to healthcare, and create a better future for his daughter's generation.

 Alexis is on a mission to make the world a better place for young women.
 Education has opened her eyes to what's possible and helped her better understand institutional barriers.
 With her law degree, she plans to become an advocate for marginalized communities, especially refugee women with disabilities.

 Albert's pursuit of a graduate degree is fortified by his own experiences, including overcoming personal and educational obstacles.
 He strives to make his story of perseverance an example to underrepresented minorities, showing that they can achieve their dreams, too..

 University of Chicago

 Cody is passionate about service.
-With his medical degree, Cody hopes to continue serving people either as an anesthesiologist or by working in palliative medicine.
+With his medical degree, which he begins this fall at the University of Chicago, Cody hopes to continue serving people either as an anesthesiologist or by working in palliative medicine.